three best things about owning a biz in mexico

 When you own an ice cream biz in Puerto Vallarta, you're the popular kids on the block!
-Others find us because they saw our House Hunters International episode, and they want to know what it's like to live in Vallarta and own a business - or they just want to see a tv star (haha!).
+Others find us because they saw our House Hunters International episode, and they want to know what it's like to live in Vallarta and own a business.

 In fact, we've met more than one person who said they've moved here because they saw us on HGTV and we inspired them!

 It's interesting to meet people when you live in a foreign country - you feel more connected, you feel a special bond.
 It's much easier to bond when you don't live surrounded by familiar family and friends.